iciclesoft/workspacesort-for-VSCode/README.md

 - Changed the way the .code-workspace filename is determined, making it not bound to a locale.
 - Changed the way the .code-workspace file is being searched by traversing the file-tree to find the right file.

+### 1.2.0
+- The `name` property is now taken into account when sorting the workspace folders, instead of only looking at the directory name.

 ### For more information

 * [Project's github repository](https://github.com/iciclesoft/workspacesort-for-VSCode)